Mte90/RingTone-Picker-for-FirefoxOS/README.md

-CustomFirefoxOSRingtones
+RingTone-Picker-for-FirefoxOS
 ========================

-A FirefoxOS app that demonstrates how to handle the "pick" activity to provide new ringtones for the system.

-To try it out, you'll need a FirefoxOS device running version 1.2 or later of the operating system.
-To install this app, visit http://git.io/djf using the FirefoxOS browser app and click on the Install button you see there.
+A FirefoxOS app for set a custom ringtone on Firefox OS < 1.3

 This is a "system" app, so you won't see an icon on the homescreen when you install it.
 After installing, open the Settings app and